Carinsurance.com Insights

 Luckily, there are ways for high-risk drivers to reduce their premium payments.
 Shopping around and comparing quotes is a great place to start, as each company will have its own rate structure tailored to individual needs.

-Average cost of car insurance in Minnesota for high-risk driver
+Average cost of car insurance for high-risk drivers in your state

-Select your state and risk factor below to see the insurance company and its
+Select your state and risk factor below to see the insurance company and its average annual full coverage rates.

-Average Annual Car Insurance Rate for At-fault bodily injury accident in Minnesota is $2,968
+Average Annual Car Insurance Rate for At-fault bodily injury accident in Florida is $4,155

 Show Graph View

-Auto Club Group - ACG (AAA) $3,245
+Auto Club Group - ACG (AAA)$3,245

 Learn more: The 10 most important factors that affect car insurance rates